 Conclusion

 Motion sickness is one of the most common yet rarely talked about accessibility issues in gaming.
-While accessibility has come along way in the past few years, it feels like this aspect is still rarely addressed.
-There are numerous semi-recent games that I’ve not been able to experience due to it.
+While accessibility has come a long way in the past few years, it feels like this aspect is still rarely addressed.
+There are numerous semi-recent games that I’ve not been able to play at all due to it, some of which have ironically even been applauded for making headways in accessibility.
 There are a few simple allowances that game developers can make to improve the experience, but an inherent focus on overall accessibility would be the ideal outcome.
 If you’re developing a game, please make accessibility a core foundation of your development process.
+At the very least, please let me disable head bobbing so I can play your game.